 With everything set up, let’s run the build again:

 (start with 1 connected agent, no EC2 instances running, build scan)

 The duration for the whole test task took 3m 22s.
 This is much better than the overall serial test execution of 16m 40s, but it’s clearly longer than the 48s we observed in the initial Run 1.
 Compared to the first run, we started with just a single connected agent.
 Kubernetes started scaling up agents as soon as the pool’s metrics indicated it desires more agents.

 The usage chart of the pool shows the following:

 The number of desired agents immediately jumps to 25 as soon as the build has started (dark blue line).
-Agents start to connect to Gradle Enterprise with a delay of about 2 minutes (light blue line).
+Agents start to connect to Develocity with a delay of about 2 minutes (light blue line).
 The reason for this delay is that Kubernetes first has to start new nodes in the cluster on which agents can then be started.
 The time to do this depends on the compute platform and is about 2 minutes in our case.

 Since Test Distribution supports both Gradle and Maven builds, let’s run the project as a Maven build this time.

 (25 agents still connected, build scan)

 As you can see, this build is much faster than the previous Run 2.
 A look at the agent usage chart shows us why this is the case: